 Are you hoping to cash out some of your equity in your refinance?
 Perhaps you're going on a much needed vacation; you need to pay tuition for your college-bound child; or you are updating your kitchen.
 In this case, you will need to qualify for a loan for more than the remaining balance on your present mortgage loan.In that case, you You will need to get a loan for a higher amount than the balance remaining of your current mortgage loan in that case.
 However, if your mortgage rate is high now and you've held it for quite a few years, you may be able to reach your goals without making your mortgage payments higher.

 Consolidating Your Debt

-Do you have other debt, perhaps with a higher interest rate, that you'd like to consolidate?
-If you have built up some equity, paying toward other debt with higher interest rates that your mortgage loan (credit cards or home equity loans, for example) may help save you a lot of cash each month.
+Maybe you want to pull out some equity in your home (cash out) to put toward other debt.
+If you have built up some equity, paying off other debt with rates higher than your mortgage (credit cards or home equity loans, for example) could help save you a chunk of cash each month.

 Building up Equity Faster

 Are you wanting to fatten your equity faster, and pay off your mortgage loan sooner?
 Then, you want to look into refinancing to a short term mortgage - such as a fifteen-year mortgage program.
 Even though your monthly payments will probably be more, you will be paying less interest; so your equity will build up faster.
 But, you may be able to make the change without a higher monthly mortgage payment if your longer term mortgage was closed a while ago, and the balance remaining is low.
 You could even pay less!
 To help you figure out your options and the multiple benefits in refinancing, please call us at (585) 282-0960.
 We are here to help you reach your goals!